The Ultimate French press Guide

 • I just want a hot liquid recipe as always we’ve heated our water to 195 to 205 degrees Fahrenheit.

-• I would highly recommend preheating the French press before you get started. we want to lose as little heat as possible while this is brewing so start with the hot brewer.
+• We want to lose as little heat as possible while this is brewing so start with the hot brewer.

 STEP3: GRINDING FOR COFFEE BEAN